A guide to overseeding and transition turf.

 However, studies show that by adding MSO + UAN to Tribute®, control of clumpy ryegrass can be achieved in cooler conditions, as long as daytime highs are 20°C plus.

-Usually, a high spray water pH is bad but some herbicides in a class known as sulfonylureas actually prefer mixing in alkaline water.
+Usually, a high spray water pH is bad.
+However, herbicides in a class known as sulfonylureas generally work better in alkaline (high pH) water.
 For example, registered sulfonylurea herbicides state that if water pH is 5.5 or below use a buffer to raise the pH to near 7.0.
 Work out of Spain indicates that the addition of Delfan Plus can actually improve sulfonylurea efficacy as it is increases the tank pH and also counters any non target pyhtotoxicty.